Arpit472002/EmployeeManagementSystem/README.md

 SQLite3

 Prerequisites
-Downlaod and add the following packages in order to run the project pip install django pip install django-crispy-forms pip install Pillow
+Downlaod and add the following packages in order to run the project: pip install django pip install django-crispy-forms pip install Pillow